About the Federal Jackets Fellowship

 In the Georgia Tech Federal Jackets Fellowship (formerly the Georgia Tech D.C.
-Internship program, you will work full time with a member of Congress, a Congressional committee, or an executive branch office in or around Washington, D.C. for approximately 10 weeks during summer, and 16 weeks during spring or fall.
+Internship Program), you will work full time with a member of Congress, a Congressional committee, or an executive branch office in or around Washington, D.C. for approximately 10 weeks during summer, and 16 weeks during spring or fall.

 You will secure your own internship based on your academic and personal interests.
 The Center for Career Discovery and Development, and the Office of Government and Community Relations is available to assist you with this process.
 Recent positions secured by Tech students include:

 - NASA Science Mission Directorate